SantiagoSalazarPavajeau/learn-blog/_posts/2019-11-07-learning_programming.markdown

 ![Valley of Despair](https://qph.fs.quoracdn.net/main-qimg-479710148d811d4017b943691dff4325.webp)
 Source: Quora

-But luckily after some very valuable advice by a family friend who is an experienced software engineer, I looked into languages like Javascript, and then I finally understood that the software engineering profession specifically aligned with my interests, talents and skills.
+But luckily after some very valuable advice by a family friend who is an experienced software engineer, I looked into languages like Javascript, and then I finally understood that the software engineering profession -specifically- aligned with my interests, talents and skills.

-I ended up having to finding many answers to my career path after years of trying and only until after a lot of growth and luck I started to realize that tech could be a suitable career path for me.
-So I started to strive for a strong foundation in software engineering and ended up signing up for Flatiron School, while still working full-time in customer service.
+I ended up having to finding many answers to my dream career path after years of trying and only until after a lot of growth and some luck I saw that tech could be a suitable career path for me.
+So I ended up signing up for Flatiron School, while still working full-time in customer service.

-In Flatiron I have learned an incredible amount of fun things.
+In Flatiron I have learned an incredible amount of fun but practical skills.
 I would have never imagined myself working with different programming languages, building application prototypes from scratch, and publishing them to the internet.
-But also the most rewarding aspect, which to me is using software engineering to communicate with the world.
+But also the most rewarding aspect, which to me is using programming to communicate and interact with the world.

 I feel very lucky of to have found this path and what's really remarkable about software engineering is being able to listen to people and then build the things people want.
 Its much like a craft where you can improve your skills with practice and you then can literally see, test, and interact with the end result.